Boating Safety Classes and Courses

 How to take the course:

-Order a copy that includes an exam packet or click here to open the digital course book.
+Click here to open the digital course book.
 To take the exam after reading the digital course book, e-mail DBW at Pubinfo@parks.ca.gov to request that an exam packet be delivered by mail.
 Books and exam packets cannot be delivered via fax or e-mail.

 Aquatic Center On-the-Water Courses Throughout the State